camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 ## Accessing Beans

-If the DMN engine is invoked by the Camunda BPM platform, it uses the same JUEL configuration as the Camunda BPM engine.
+If the DMN engine is invoked by the Camunda Platform, it uses the same JUEL configuration as the Camunda Platform engine.
 Therefore, it is also possible to access Spring and CDI Beans from JUEL expressions in decisions.
 For more information on this integration, please see the corresponding section in the [Spring] and [CDI] guides.